zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

-# Strengthening your Agile practice by introducing Lead and Cycle Time
+# Rejuvenating Agile practice by putting Lead and Cycle Time front and center

 ## Contents
 * [Abstract](#abstract)